 3. Lego Apps

+Technological progress follows a continuous theme of creating abstractions.
 It’s hard to program in assembly.
 So we made C, which is easier.
 Java is easier than C, and Python is easier than Java.
-We’re starting to see another level of abstraction emerge.
-Companies like Zapier allow non-developers (“builders”) to sling together different blocks of code, like joining lego blocks.
+We’re starting to see another layer emerge.
+Companies are allowing non-developers (“builders”) to sling together different blocks of code, like joining lego blocks.

 4. Internet Campuses